- County: Brown

 Trevlac Bluffs Nature Preserve is named for its towering 200-foot bluff over Beanblossom Creek that features a rare stand of native eastern hemlock trees, found naturally in only about two dozen places in Indiana.
 Hemlocks are now a more northerly species, and the stands in Indiana are remnants from the cooler early post-glacial climate of thousands of years ago.
 The property is dedicated as an Indiana State Nature Preserve by the Department of Natural Resources, in recognition of the statewide significance of the natural communities preserved here.

 The preserve also protects over 100 acres of forested wetlands in the floodplain of Beanblossom Creek and over a mile of the creek itself, which is the main input for Lake Lemon about a mile and a half downstream.
 The preserve is part of a forest block that national research has identified as one of three in the Midwest that is critical for breeding migratory songbirds.

 - From Unionville, follow SR 45 east for 6.5 mi to Old SR 45, which is on the right just before the Beanblossom Creek bridge.

-- For Yellowwood Trail, turn right onto Old SR 45 and go 0.2 mi to the marked trailhead.
+- For Yellowwood Trail, turn right onto Old SR 45 and go 0.2 mi.
+Park on the side of the road by the marked trailhead.
 The gated lane past the trailhead is private.

 - For the bottomland trail, continue on SR 45 for 0.7 mi, crossing the bridge.
 A small gravel parking area is on the right, just before SR 45 takes a 90-degree turn to the left.